zama-ai/fhevm/docs/guides/decrypt.md

 `maxTimestamp` is the maximum timestamp after which the callback will not be able to receive the results of decryption, i.e the fulfilment transaction will fail in this case.
 This can be used for time-sensitive applications, where we prefer to reject decryption results on too old, out-of-date, values.

 `passSignaturesToCaller` determines whether the callback needs to transmit signatures from the KMS or not.
+This is useful if the dApp developer wants to remove trust from the Gateway service and prefers to check the KMS signatures directly from within his dApp smart contract.
+A concrete example of how to verify the KMS signatures inside a dApp is available [here](../../examples/TestAsyncDecrypt.sol#L82-L94) in the `requestBoolTrustless` function.

 > **_WARNING:_**
 > Notice that the callback should be protected by the `onlyGateway` modifier to ensure security, as only the `GatewayContract` contract should be able to call it.